 F W Neeve’s Shop in Church Street.
-Postcard courtesy of Carol Ewin
+Postcard courtesy Carol Ewin

-Frederick Neeve put his shop sign above the door to his premises in Church Street, Great Ellingham, at some point after the census of 1911, but before Kelly’s Directory was published in 1912.
+Between the census of 1911 and the publication of Kelly’s Directory of 1912, Frederick Neeve put his shop sign above the door to his premises in Church Street, Great Ellingham.

-The name of Frederick William Neave also appears in Kelly’s Trade Directory of 1912, as a grocer, draper, milliner, outfitter and dressmaker, and the shop also a general supply stores.
+The name of Frederick William Neeve as a grocer, draper, milliner, outfitter and dressmaker also appears in Kelly’s Trade Directory of 1912.
+The shop was also described as a general supply stores.

 Mr Herbert J Neave’s Shop in Church Street near to the junction with the Attleborough Road

-Further along Church Street (and not far from the junction with the Attleborough Road), was the supply stores of Herbert Joseph Neave, also listed in the same directory as a grocer and draper.
+Further along Church Street (and not far from the junction with the Attleborough Road), Herbert Joseph Neave ran his supply stores.
+Herbert Neave is also listed in the same directory of 1912 as a grocer and draper.

 Frederick William Neeve

-Before coming to Great Ellingham, Frederick Neeve was a sub-postmaster, grocer & draper in Honing, Norfolk (a village between Worstead and East Ruston).
+Frederick Neeve was a sub-postmaster, grocer & draper in Honing, Norfolk (a village between Worstead and East Ruston) before coming to Great Ellingham.

 Living in Honing

-The 1911 census captures 46 year old sub-postmaster Frederick William Neeve with his 49 year old wife, Alice Jane, at the Post Office (a seven-roomed property) in Honing.
+The 1911 census captures 46 year old sub-postmaster Frederick William Neeve with his 49 year old wife, Alice Jane, at the Post Office in Honing.
 Although the couple had been married for 19 years, they had had no children.
-Lowestoft born Alice was said to be an assistant to her husband.
+Lowestoft born Alice is an assistant to her husband.

-With the couple was 30 year old single man George William Jackson, described as a nephew to Frederick (although I suspect that George was Alice’s nephew).
+With the couple is 30 year old single man George William Jackson.
+The census describes George as a nephew to Frederick.
+However, I suspect that George is Alice’s nephew.
 Along with Alice, George is also an assistant to Frederick.
 15 year old domestic servant Eliza Blanche Ward completes the household.

 Ten years earlier, the 1901 census finds grocer & draper Frederick (listed as ‘Fred’) and Alice living in the Street, Honing.
 Then aged 20, nephew George Jackson is aleady living with the couple along with Alice’s widowed mother, 80 year old Ipswich born Mary A Flowerdew.
 The household also has a 12 year old domestic servant, Alice Hubbard.